 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-608.6 MEMBERSHIP AND REGISTRATION REPORTS - The Membership/Registration Coordinator shall forward in a timely manner all required reports to the Executive Director of USA Swimming.
+608.6 MEMBERSHIP AND REGISTRATION REPORTS - A member of the Paid Staff of WSI, acting as Membership/Registration Coordinator, shall forward in a timely manner all required reports to the Executive Director of USA Swimming.
 This report shall be accompanied by a remittance of the appropriate membership and registration fees due to USA Swimming.
-The Membership/Registration Coordinator shall make periodic summary reports to the Board of Directors and the House of Delegates.
+The Paid Staff, acting in this position, shall make periodic summary reports to the Board of Directors and the House of Delegates.

 608.7 SAFETY REPORTS -